eafit-apolo/apolo-user-tools/README.md

 * `bash-tools`:
 contains aliases or functions that are written in *Bash*.
-If you plan to add aliases put it in the file `default-aliases` in the section related with propose of the alias.
+If you plan to add aliases put it in the file `default-aliases` in the section related with purpose of the alias.
 If more complex commands are needed, include it using another file in the same directory with a clear title.

 * `src`:
 contains directories with more complex commands that are written in any language, we specially encourage the use of *Python*.
 The directories inside `src` are application-specific, e.g: slurm, ansible, file-system, etc.

    * `application-specific`: these directories contain the different scripts that will become available commands to our users.
 These scripts could be in single files or directories.
-Commands in the same `application-specific` directory share the same environnement and language, libraries or other requisites used by the environment must be specified in a file inside the directory.
-Each `application-specific` contains a single file that specifies these requisites, feel free to modify in case you need other requisites.
+Commands in the same `application-specific` directory share the same environnement and language, libraries or other requisites.
+Each `application-specific` directory contains a single file that specifies these requisites, feel free to modify.

 This is an example of the directory structure:
 ```